A Note to Potential Balance House Clients

-Our services can be summarized as follows: true 24-hour supervision by paid and qualified staff, drug testing at least two times a week, transportation, activities like paintball, sober sports league (including one of the largest sober softball leagues in the country with 55 teams and over 500 participants, which goes from March to September each year), and Balance House alumni events.
-You will have a primary therapist, attend clinical groups, participate in our adventuring module, and participate in psycho-educational/didactic therapy designed to continue the great work you started while you were in a residential setting.
+Our services can be summarized as follows: true 24-hour supervision by paid and qualified staff, drug testing at least two times a week, transportation, activities like paintball, sober sports leagues (including one of the largest sober softball leagues in the country with 55 teams and over 500 participants, which goes from March to September each year), and Balance House alumni events.
+You will have a primary therapist, attend clinical groups, participate in experiential outings, and participate in psycho-educational/didactic therapy designed to continue the great work you started while you were in phase 1.

 Oh, and please know, it is a requirement to have some fun, laugh, and joke around.
 It is also imperative that you participate a fair amount in building your own program of recovery.
 Simply put, we want to know what you would like to do with your time while you are with us.